swcarpentry/git-novice/01-backup.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Now Git notices the `.gitignore` file.
-You might think we wouldn't
+The only thing Git notices now is the newly-created `.gitignore` file.
-want to track this file, but if our programs are creating these extra
+You might think we wouldn't want to track it,
-data files, all users of this repository will probably want to ignore
+but everyone we're sharing our repository with will probably want to ignore
-them too.
-So, we can add the ignore file to the repository and check
+the same things that we're ignoring.
-it in.
+Let's add and commit `.gitignore`:

 ```
 $ git add .gitignore